 I put it aside to think about a major overhaul when an older idea I’d had from a year or two back, but put aside because I’d hit a huge plot snag I couldn’t resolve, came bubbling back up.
 No idea why, but the solution to said plot snag came to me.
 So I decided to write it.
 It was an idea for an indie game rom-com, after watching Nick and Norah’s Infinite Playlist and thinking that a) I knew nothing about all these niche indie bands, why couldn’t it be games, and b) What Asian parent would let their school-aged kids roam about all night going from nightclub to nightclub?!

 So I wrote it.
 I called it my therapy book, because a major theme was about trying and trying again, never succeeding, and feeling time slip away as all these younger people find success quickly.
 It very much came out of my despair from over 10 years of seriously writing and querying, but not being good enough to even get an agent.
 I wrote it not caring that it would be hard sell, either.
-Not only does the book have an MC about to graduate from uni (college) and thinking about her future, the pacing is very much like a YA, and it’s all about video games.
+Not only does the book have an MC about to graduate from uni/college and thinking about her future, the pacing is very much like a YA, and it’s all about video games.
+(It was also at this point I the angst!Crew coalesced through Phoebe, then Soonyoung, then Stephanie, so shoutout to you guys too because you’re all awesome and you know how I feel.)

 And yep, this was the book that got me my agent, the incomparable Andrea Cascardi.
 I’d been querying for a while with no luck, knowing I probably wouldn’t get far because this was a very personal book written without any care for the market.
 Put up a pitch for DVPit again not expecting too much.
 But I got some interest, and Andrea was very quick to ask for a full, along with another agent.